 The polyacrylic acid polymer solution has two parts of a monomer (easy to rapidly degrade) and a polymer (which is not easily degraded rapidly).

-According to the COD image analysis of Figure 3: First, on the second day, due to the large amount of monomer degradation during the two days, the microorganisms present in the mixture are mainly microorganisms degrading the monomer type, and represent this part of the COD of the polymer.
+According to the COD image analysis of Figure 3: First, on the second day, due to a large amount of monomer degradation during the two days, the microorganisms present in the mixture are mainly microorganisms degrading the monomer type, and represent this part of the COD of the polymer.
 The value is not reflected, the polymer is not oxidized by the strong oxidant, so the COD value measured in the polyacrylic polymer only represents the COD value of the microorganism in the mixture and the COD value of the monomer which is not completely degraded, compared with the endogenous respiration process.
 The microbial COD value is less.

 On the fourth day, after the increase of the inducing enzyme microorganisms, the polymer is decomposed into small molecular weight organic substances, which can be oxidized by potassium dichromate.
 At the same time, the number of microorganisms increases, and a part of the organic matter COD value is converted into the COD value of the cellular material.
 So on the fourth day, the COD value reached a peak.